Yusuf-M-Mirza/Project-2/README.md

 - **Onsite employees are ~9% more likely to develop a mental health condition than both Remote _and_ Hybrid employees.** Although seemingly small, the difference is shown to be statistically significant in Figure 7.

-- It demonstrates an **inverse correlation** between mental health rates and burnout rates shown in Figure 3.
+- It demonstrates an **inverse correlation** between mental health rates and burnout rates, shown in Figure 3.

 <div align="center">
   <img src="https://i.imgur.com/KAQoFtG.png" alt="TfL Cycle Hire" width="500" />
   <p><em>Figure 7: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>
 </div>

+- **Employees from both Africa and Asia are shown to have a statistically significantly higher risk of suffering from a mental illness.** With there being no significant difference across the remaining four regions.

+- **Historically, these regions have a far more intensive work culture**.
+In factors outside the scope of the dataset impacting work culture, these regions would

 <div align="center">
   <img src="https://i.imgur.com/SXYnhnU.png" alt="TfL Cycle Hire" width="500" />